Mahrez brace helps Algeria qualify for Cup of Nations

 Zimbabwe have eight points, Liberia seven, DR Congo six and Congo five and all four countries can be among the top-two finishers and qualify.

-Former champions Zambia were eliminated after a 1-0 away loss to Mozambique in Group K.
+Former champions Zambia were eliminated after a 1-0 away loss to Mozambique in Group K in Maputo.

-Albania-based Reginaldo Faife kept Mozambican hopes alive of a top-two finish by scoring the only goal after 63 minutes in Maputo.
+Albania-based Reginaldo Faife kept Mozambican hopes alive of reaching Cameroon by scoring the only goal after 63 minutes.

 Guinea-Bissau and Namibia have eight points each after a 0-0 draw in Windhoek on Saturday, Mozambique seven and Zambia four.